 The authors go on to stress the importance of drinking water.
-It is one of the most important components for good physical energy.
+It is one of the most important components of good physical energy.
 In contrast to hunger, feeling thirsty is not a good indicator.
 When you feel thirsty it is already too late, and you have begun to dehydrate.
 This is why it is important to drink water throughout the day.
-A muscle which is dehydrated by 3% loses about 10% of its effectiveness.
+A muscle that is dehydrated by 3% loses about 10% of its effectiveness.

 Do not sleep too much or too little

 Another essential component of physical energy is sleep.
 It has a function of renewal and recovery, but also of development (growth takes place while we sleep).
-The authors cite a study by the psychologist Dan Kripke who studied the sleep patterns of a million people.
+The authors cite a study by psychologist Dan Kripke who studied the sleep patterns of a million people.
 The mortality rate for almost all causes of deaths was found to be the lowest among those who slept between 7 and 8 hours per day.
 For those who slept less, the rates were 2.5 times higher.
 For those who slept more, mortality rates were 1.5 times higher.

 Too much or too little sleep would appear therefore be harmful to health.
 In addition, it would seem that going to bed early and then getting up early may improve performance throughout the day.
 Finally, the authors bring up the subject of the nap.
 It would appear that circadian and ultradian rhythms generally simultaneously reach their lowest point in the beginning of the afternoon, which would suggest that a nap at this time of the day would be beneficial to the body.